Introduction to Symbolic Logic

 For learning logic, there is no better combination of written explanation, software, and videos.

-This textbook comes in a "paperless" and "physical" package.
-You can download the paperless package to your computer.
-The physical package is made of paper.
-YOU MUST BUY THE TEXTBOOK NEW (in the paperless or physical package) to have access to the online grading service, Grade Grinder.
+YOU MUST BUY THE TEXTBOOK NEW to have access to the online grading service, Grade Grinder.
 This service is REQUIRED FOR THE COURSE.
 You cannot pass the course without it.
 Even if you could, you get more from the course with it than without it.
-The instant feedback it provides on homework (which is 68 of the 100 points in the course) is invaluable for learning logic and for doing well in this course.
+The instant feedback it provides on homework is invaluable for learning logic and thus for doing well in this course.
 DO NOT BUY THE TEXTBOOK USED.

 How to do Well in this Course